 $ dyni -status

-Dynimizer is running
+Dynimize is running

 mysqld, pid: 8375, dynimized

-A new target application is launched or the workload of the previously dynimized process has drastically changed.
-In either case, Dynimizer returns to step 3.
+A new target application is launched and Dynimize returns to step 3.
+Additionally, if the workload of the previously dynimized

 target processes at the same time.

 12. Dynimize Overheads